 Ones upon a time: vinyl and CD-records.
 If you were like me: two records per month.
 Costed 30 Euro.
 Back home: maybe 500 records.
 Became about 5000 songs.
 But today: 10 Euro per month, a streaming subscription.
 Access to 30 million songs.
 Lets apply that thought experiment to education and see where we end up.

-Moore´s law is something that is well debated among researchers and others.
+Moore´s law is something that is well debated among researchers and others, but seldom among educators.
 In practice it works like this; roughly speaking, we get two times more, for the same price, or same, but for half the price, every second year.
 It´s actually not a “law”, it is an observation on what industry does.
 But the point is: it has been a relevant observation ever sense Gordon Moore, founder of Intel, did it during the 1960s.

 And it is similar to an oil tanker; It does not matter if we stop the engine today.
 We will still see the practical consequences of it, in reality, many many years ahead.

 Moore´s law is also the underlying reason why you today can get access to far more music compared to before, but to a far lower price.
 Exactly how I just showed it.

 It is exactly as Peter Thiel, founder of PayPal, Palantir, and also one of the first investors in Facebook, so often have said: with the help of digital tools, and talented people, we, today, can deliver far more but for far less.

 This is not a joke.
 It is a reality.
 And that is the real practical point by understanding Moore´s law.

 But yes, it is.
 The music industry actually show it to you every single day.

 And it is happening in area after area after area.
 Music is only one of the early cases of it.
 There are already some other where it has happened, and some on their way.

 What is in the way for making that happen already today?
 Well, the answer is different depending on which industry you think of, but in general the answer is: The existing industry-structure, and conservative people – us.